 Want to kick goals in your career?

-If you’re an elite athlete and ready to put your best foot forward on and off the field, CSU’s range of flexible courses will open up opportunities for you to take your career further or in a new direction.
-As an Elite Athlete Friendly University, CSU offers tailored support for professional sportspeople including Australian Olympians, coaches, referees, elite performers and emerging elite athletes.
-Find out how CSU can support you to achieve your sporting and career goals through our Elite Athlete Program.
+If you’re an elite athlete and ready to put your best foot forward on and off the field, our range of flexible courses will open up opportunities for you to take your career further or in a new direction.
+As an Elite Athlete Friendly University, Charles sturt University offers tailored support for professional sportspeople including Australian Olympians, coaches, referees, elite performers and emerging elite athletes.
+Find out how we can support you to achieve your sporting and career goals through our Elite Athlete Program.